Hybrid work approach: building on what lockdown taught us about work

 For a start, the stats tell an interesting story:

 - About 70% of people say they got as much or more work done when remote working

 - Of those, 29% said they were more productive

 - More than one in 10 business leaders in London say they will move to permanent homeworking

 In the end, the basics of common sense management have to apply.
-If your organisation can function more efficiently, productively and profitably with people working even more flexibly than they were, then it’s an obvious logical step to make a permanent change.
+If your organisation can function more efficiently, productively and profitably with more people flexible working than before, then it’s an obvious logical step to make a permanent change.

 The IT impact